metno/weamyl-website/_pages/about.md

 * **Annotated Atlas of Meteorological Observations** The Annotated Atlas component will provide a semantic database over the large volume of historical data from varying  sources, including weather stations’ observations, radar and satellite imagery.
 Its main objectives are to facilitate the study of past conditions using statistical and comparative analyses, provide intelligent information retrieval based on a semantic data model, and provide a custom, extensible annotation model across observation types and sources.
 The Atlas component will offer two main functionalities: (a) management of the Atlas and (b) visualizations, statistics and reports based on the historical meteorological data stored in the Atlas.
 * **Integration Module**.
 In order for the above components to provide actionable information, they must be integrated with the software systems already deployed on location.
 The purpose of this module is to provide a number of data consumer and data provider connectors that can be integrated within existing systems.
 Both the Forecasting Platform and the Annotated Atlas will act as consumers for real-time generated meteorological data, while the Forecasting Platform will provide data relevant to upcoming severe weather.

+## Work Packages

+The work programme is divided into five work packages (WPs), following the usual stages needed to reach the main research objective, namely to develop the WeaMyL software platform.
+These are:
+   WP1 - Documentation, system requirements and architecture WP2 - Machine learning models for weather nowcasting WP3 - Software development, testing and integration WP4 - Meteorological evaluation, interpretation and analysis WP5 - Project management, dissemination and exploitation

+### Documentation, system requirements and architecture
+In this work package, we will first conduct a documentation, study and literature analyses.
+Then, we will identify the limitations of existing state-of-the- art approaches and solutions in nowcasting.
+Afterwards, we aim at defining the functional and nonfunctional requirements for WeaMyL including the end-user requirements, as well as the main conditions for the system's proper functioning in order to establish the general architecture and design of the WeaMyL software platform.

+### Machine learning models for weather nowcasting
+The second work package consists of defining a theoretical model for nowcasting along with (2) Develop specially tailored scalable ML models for accurate nowcasting.
+(3) Scientifically validate developed ML models using experimental results analysis and interpretation, as well as comparison to related work.